dart-lab/manual/docs/induction.md

 ## How to request annual leave

-\[needs updating with info about People & Money\]
+Updated April 2022, Catherine

+\- From 4 April 2022, all leave and absence will be recorded in People and Money.

+\- All types of leave and absence (for example, annual leave) will be recorded in P&M. You should ensure you are familiar with the types of leave available and that the leave you are requesting is appropriate.
+A summary can be found [here](https://www.ed.ac.uk/human-resources/policies-guidance/leave-absence/leave-options "https://www.ed.ac.uk/human-resources/policies-guidance/leave-absence/leave-options").
+Once your leave is submitted, it will go to your line manager to approve.

+\- Guides and videos are available [here](https://uoe.sharepoint.com/sites/HRandFinanceTransformation/SitePages/payroll-timesheets-job-changes-guidance.aspx "https://uoe.sharepoint.com/sites/HRandFinanceTransformation/SitePages/payroll-timesheets-job-changes-guidance.aspx").

+General tips

-1. If you can, think about how your annual leave fits with the timeline for your project.
+* If you can, think about how your annual leave fits with the timeline for your project.
 Try to avoid annual leave at moments which we already know will be busy.
 That said, don't worry if you can't manage to co-ordinate your personal and work life!
-2. Email your line manager (normally Sue) to request annual leave, noting the dates
-3. Sue will reply to authorise the request
-4. Forward Sue's reply to Ken O'Neill at v1konei3@exseed.ed.ac.uk

-NB: if you are a PhD student you don't have an official annual leave allowance.
+* if you are a PhD student you don't have an official annual leave allowance.
 However you should still take holidays and it is useful and kind to let your supervisors know in advance!

-Sue normally marks her annual leave on a calendar on her office door.
-If you're planning further ahead than that, you can predict that she will often be on leave during school holidays.

 ## General Information about Annual Leave